plusjade/hopjoy/pages/languages/javascript/web-browser.md

 You can create "event listeners" in Javascript that will execute code every time that event is fired.

-### Update Your Application Environment With Javascript.
+## Update the Environment Interface.

 Javascript allows your application to "be responsive".
 Now that you know what events are you can use them to execute code that "responds" to the event.